 Remember that you can’t segment your list until you’ve engaged them, so if you haven’t been keeping up with sending emails, take this opportunity to re-engage.
 Send emails consistently and continuously so you get the information you need to segment them accurately.
 Voila, email marketing with added value and less scary marketing errors – not to mention a nightmare!

-Halloween Marketing Ghoul #2: Launching Without a Pre-launch Plan
+2 | Launching Without a Pre-launch Plan

 So, what’s the solution?
 Your absolute number-one step is to do your research.
-Don’t assume you’re meeting a need; check you definitely are.
+Don’t assume you’re meeting a need; check you are.
 You can encourage your audience to weigh in using a variety of methods.
 We love utilizing the poll tool in your Instagram stories as a fun, informal way to get feedback from your audience.

 Leave these scary marketing errors with Halloween where they belong and move forward to a successful holiday season!